November 13, 2025

 Melissa Etheridge

-Grammy-winning rock icon Melissa Etheridge brings her powerhouse vocals and fearless songwriting to The Ramkat as part of her RISE Tour.
+Grammy-winning rock icon Melissa Etheridge brings her powerhouse vocals and fearless songwriting to The Ramkat as part of her RISE tour.
 Known for era-defining hits like “Come to My Window” and “I’m the Only One,” Etheridge channels raw emotion, soaring melodies, and blues-rock grit into every performance.
-VIP packages ($238) include premium merch and exclusive collectibles.
+VIP packages ($238) include premium merch and more.